Table of Contents:

 Christians are using the Internet as a means of reaching out to people, which is good.

-‘Power Point’ is used to give more visual presentations which can either enhance the speakers points, or be a total distraction to what the speaker is saying!
+‘PowerPoint’ is used to give more visual presentations which can either enhance the speaker’s points or be a total distraction to what the speaker is saying!
 (I expect we have all experienced both of these).

 Sound effects and different lighting with audio and visual effects can be used.

-Also drama and dancing is not uncommon.
+Also, drama and dancing are not uncommon.

-Worship, or presenting the gospel, or both
+4. Worship, or presenting the gospel, or both?

-The second thing to do at our Church events is to sort out whether we are having an act of worship, or an event which will be aimed at non-Christians.
+The second thing to do at our Church events is to sort out whether we are having an act of worship or an event which will be aimed at non-Christians.

-I am saying that we need to be aware of what our aim is, otherwise it becomes a confusing mishmash of worship, presentations, special effects, etc.
+I am saying that we need to be aware of what our aim is, otherwise, it becomes a confusing mishmash of worship, presentations, special effects, etc.

 I believe we need to be careful not to go too far into giving ‘presentations’ when it is a time for worship.

-Otherwise the danger is that people will ‘watch’ rather than worship, or follow everyone else in copying their actions without the heart being involved in worship.
+Otherwise, the danger is that people will ‘watch’ rather than worship, or follow everyone else in copying their actions without the heart being involved in worship.

-Technology at Church events
+5. Technology at Church events

 Technology is brilliant if it is used well and helps to fulfil the aim of the event.